BenistyLab/Dynamic-Drivers-/README.md

-# PD_project
+# Detection of dynamic drivers
- analysis and code for PD dataset
+Analysis and toy example for www.biorxiv.org/content/10.1101/2025.03.26.645425v3.abstract